drishangupta/AI_Hackathon_Finder/PROJECT_STORY.md

 **Real-Time Updates**: Through Telegram integration, you get live progress updates as the Scout Agent works, making the discovery process transparent and engaging.

-**Enterprise-Grade**: Built on AWS with serverless architecture, it scales from individual developers to enterprise teams handling millions of users.
+**Enterprise-Grade**: Deployed on AWS with serverless architecture, it scales from individual developers to enterprise teams handling millions of users.

+**Live Demo**: Experience the system through our interactive website and working Telegram bot integration.

 ## How we built it

-**Architecture**: We designed a three-brain system:
+**Architecture**: We successfully deployed a three-brain system:
 - **Scout Agent** (Claude Sonnet + ECS Fargate): Handles complex discovery and tool generation
 - **Nudge Agent** (Claude Haiku + Lambda): Manages intelligent notifications
 - **Knowledge Base** (Bedrock KB + OpenSearch): Provides trusted source grounding